orbitmines/archive/projects/_indefinite_future_projects/INDEFINITE Project - Story & Lore.md

 [Start story in 2045, release day of The Ether]

 ##### Chapter
 *It is clear to us now that we must rethink our phrasing.
-We tried our hand at being generalists, forgetting that one can always *
+We tried our hand at being generalists, forgetting that one can always take that dangerous path one step further.*
 ***[], []***
 ***, 2XXX***

 ---
 ### Chapter
-**
+*Dormant computation, *
 ***[], []***
 ***, 2XXX***